FreeCAD/FreeCAD-macros/ImportExport/CadbaseLibrary/README.md

 ## Version

 v0.1.0 2022-06-13    * first release

 v0.1.1 2022-10-15    * bugs fixed and code optimization

 v0.1.2 2022-11-11    * Changed URLs for `Wiki` and `Web`, code split into files, updated interface: added descriptions for settings

+v0.1.3 2022-11-13    * Bugs fixed.
+Added check to skip a file if it already exists in local storage.